 Team Provisioning for Single Sign-On

-When configuring your connection within the Self-Hosted portal, you can also include group attributes in your metadata, which would allow existing and new users to get mapped to existing Teams within ProductPlan.
+When configuring your connection within the Self-Hosted portal, you can also include group attributes in your metadata, which would allow users to get mapped to existing Teams within ProductPlan.
 To do this, you will need to map your SSO groups to a SAML attribute.
 We will check the following SAML group attributes; member-of, groups and teams.

 Note: In order to auto-provision users to groups based on your SSO provider, a Team must already exist in ProductPlan.